Wubuntu88/CarND-Traffic-Sign-Classifier-Project/writeup_submission.md

 X_test = normalize_image(X_test)
 ```

 The pixel values range from 0 to 255.
 In this normalization, the new range is \[-1, 1).
+The reason for this normalization is for the algorithm having an easier time dealing with the data.
+Because the range is smaller, the floating point values can have better precision.
+Because all of the images have the same range of values, normalization is not as beneficial as when the variable are of different ranges.
 I also tried a normalization where the new range would be \[0, 1), but that did not seem to give any better results, so I stuck with a range of \[-1, 1).
 I did not turn the image to greyscale.
 The reason is that I thought There would be too much data loss, because the colors in traffic signs are important.
 However, I did not try greyscale so I do not know if this is the case.